felismargarita/nest-mongo-cms/README.md

 ## Installation

-It's still in beta stage, not published yet, if you are intersted on it, please contact me or issue a ticket directly.
+It's still in beta stage, not published yet, if you are interested in it, please [contact me](mailto:felismargarita@hotmail.com) or issue a ticket directly.

 ## Configure the module